 - To sort a column by the ascending or descending order of the values in the column, click the column header.

-- To filter the audit logs by One or more values of a column, click the 3-lines icon in a column, click the Funnel icon, and select or enter values.
+- To filter the audit logs by one or more values in a column, click the 3-lines icon in a column, click the Funnel icon, and select or enter values.

 To avert the impact of data synchronisation issues and get the latest set of audit logs, click Refresh, located at the top-right of the table.